Armed forces responded appropriately to China's attempts to change status quo along LAC: Govt | Law-Order

 Armed forces responded appropriately to China's attempts to change status quo along LAC: Govt

+Minister of State for External Affairs V Muraleedharan said this in Lok Sabha while replying to a question on details of in-person and virtual meetings between India and China since the standoff began last year.

+The minister's comments came on a day the Chinese defence ministry said in Beijing that Indian and Chinese troops started ''synchronised'' disengagement at the south and north banks of Pangong Lake in eastern Ladakh.
+In his written reply, Muraleedharan said the Chinese military made several attempts to unilaterally alter the status quo along the Line of Actual Control (LAC) in eastern Ladakh since April-May last year and Indian armed forces ''responded'' to them ''appropriately''.

-Indian and Chinese militaries are locked in a bitter standoff in eastern Ladakh for over nine months. ''Since April/May 2020 the Chinese side had made several attempts to unilaterally alter the status quo along the LAC in Western Sector.
-These attempts have been responded to appropriately by our armed forces,'' Muraleedharan said in a written reply to a question.
+Indian and Chinese armies are locked in a bitter standoff in eastern Ladakh for over nine months. ''Since April/May 2020 the Chinese side had made several attempts to unilaterally alter the status quo along the LAC in Western Sector.
+These attempts have been responded to appropriately by our armed forces,'' Muraleedharan said in replying to a question.

 ''It has been made clear to the Chinese side that such unilateral attempts are unacceptable.
 These actions have seriously disturbed the peace and tranquillity along the LAC in the Western sector,'' he said.